Documentation

 - and most importantly we also import ExtendedAttributes, and map them to our custom properties.

-To import a PowerDesigner logical model from the GUI application, you must first create a data model for the target of your choice.
+To import a PowerDesigner physical model from the GUI application, you must first create a data model for the target of your choice.
 Ideally the target model should be empty.
 But it does not have to be if, for example, you are merging 2 or more PowerDesigner files into a single Hackolade Studio model.

 Then go to Tools > Reverse-Engineer > PowerDesigner, and select the PowserDesigner file you wish to import: